werckme/werckmeister/manual.md

 Have a look [here](/code-extension).

 ## Using Werckmeister along with a DAW
+The best way to use Werckmeister along with your DAW is [Werckmeister VST](#werckmeister-vst).

-All you need is to connect the `sheetp` player with the MIDI inputs of your DAW.
+As an alternative, all you need is to connect the `sheetp` player with the MIDI inputs of your DAW.

 On Windows there is some third party software for that purpose.
 In my opinion [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) does a pretty good job.